mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

 **Tokens** are mentioned frequently in LLM interfaces, conversations, as well as pricing.

 Tokens are the units of text that the models understand.
 They are sometimes full words, and sometimes parts of words or punctuation.
-The best way to see for yourself is to try the [OpenAI Tokenizer](https://platform.openai.com/tokenizer) and trye the example.
+The best way to see for yourself is to try the [OpenAI Tokenizer](https://platform.openai.com/tokenizer) and try the example.

 ![Token example](/assets/images/hands-on-llm-tutorial/008.png)